 The downside of this approach is that there may need to be more resources applied to the project from a technical perspective and may cost the company additional money.

 Is the scrum master some mysterious super-being that wields their mysterious power over their minions?
-Absolutely not!
-Rather, a scrum master is just one part of a highly effective team that is focused on getting the right features into each product release.
+Well, if you ask an Agile devotee… For most, a scrum master is just one part of a highly effective team that is focused on getting the right features into each product release.
 The end result is a working piece of software that brings the greatest amount of satisfaction to the end user.